 Bagna cauda came to exist with the combination of the above mentioned local and foreign ingredients, and went on to acquire its well-established characteristics.
-It was a seasonal dish, typical of the colder months, because it was usually prepared after the harvest, when farmers' off season began.
-Cold is also necessary to bring all varieties of vegetables eaten with bagna cauda to the right point of ripeness (thistles especially!)
+It was a seasonal dish, typical of the colder months, because it was usually prepared after the harvest, when farmers’ off season began.
+Cold is also necessary to bring all varieties of vegetables eaten with bagna cauda to the right point of ripeness (thistles especially!).

 A dish for the whole community

-Bagna cauda is a dish to be consumed in company, no point in making it for one or two: it was created as something to cook and eat by many people and to celebrate as a community, as we said, the end of the harvest season.
+Bagna cauda is a dish to be consumed in company, no point in making it for one or two: it was created as something to cook and eat by many people and to celebrate as a community, as we said, at the end of the harvest season.
 In fact, it was normal to prepare bagna cauda in very large copper pots where everyone would dip vegetables and bread together.
 From this is easy to gather how bagna cauda was, ultimately, a ritual dish where the agricultural community sat around a bountiful table, at the end of another year of sowing, tending and harvesting.